jquery-boilerplate/generator-jquery-boilerplate/README.md

 These are a few things you will want to customize:

-1. README.md: Anywhere you see -boilerplate should be customized with the name of the generator you are creating (e.g generator-bill)
+1. git submodule add YOUR-REPO-ON-GITHUB app/templates
-2. package.json: Customize the repository, author and dependencies.
+2. README.md: Anywhere you see -boilerplate should be customized with the name of the generator you are creating (e.g generator-bill)
-3. .gitmodules: Customize the submodule(s) you would like pulled down and copied when a new project is being created.
+3. package.json: Customize the repository, author and dependencies.

 Usage
 ---------------